lipp/zbus/README.md

 ### notification-forward
-listeners will receive notification-forward messages on the registered zmq socket.
+listeners will receive notification-forward messages on the registered socket.
 There is one Expression/Topic/Data tuple for each forwarded notification.
 There must be at least one Expression/Topic/Data tuple inside the multipart message, but there may be more.
 The notification message looks like: